rajpurkar/mlx/source/_posts/chexpert-validate.md

 <br>
 #### Acknowledgements
 Thanks to our colleagues Nguyet Minh Phu and Mark Sabini for collecting and labeling the google images dataset we use in our example.
-Thank you to Amit Schecter, Anuj Pareek MD, and Evan Zucker MD for testing and timing the walkthrough.
+Thank you to Amit Schechter, Anuj Pareek MD, and Evan Zucker MD for testing and timing the walkthrough.